 Due to the coronavirus illness (COVID-19) we anticipate that there will be some changes in terms of our regular statistical production.
 See the COVID-19 and the production of statistics page for more information.

 Quarterly Employment Survey (QES) latest results were published 17th March 2020

 - The number of (seasonally adjusted) employee jobs in December 2019 was estimated at a record high of 784,140.
 This was an increase of 1,790 jobs over the quarter and 10,730 jobs over the year.
 Neither the quarterly nor the annual changes in employee jobs were found to be statistically significant.

 - Construction was the only broad industry sector to experience a decrease in employee jobs over the year, although this decrease was small at 0.2% (-50 jobs).

-- The number of employee jobs in the services sector (621,970 jobs) reached the highest level on record in September 2018 in the seasonally adjusted series.
+- The numbers of (seasonally adjusted) employee jobs in the services (638,970 jobs) and other (24,050 jobs) sectors reached the highest levels on record in December 2019.

 If you would like to be added to a mailing list and receive the latest publications on the day they publish please email: firstname.lastname@example.org with the title of the publications you would like to receive.